 The Martha Mason Hill Memorial Foundation (MMHMF) is a public, charitable organization.
 MMHMF was incorporated in 1999 and is exempt from federal tax under section 501 (a) of the Internal Revenue Code as an organization described in section 501 (C) (3).

-Annually provides two scholarships to promising college-bound students who graduate from Chesterfield County, VA high schools.
+SCHOLARSHIPS - Currently three scholarships are available to promising college-bound students who graduate from Chesterfield County, VA high schools.

 OUTREACH ACTIVITIES - For nearly 20 years the Martha Mason Hill Memorial Foundation (MMHMF) has been dedicated to promoting higher education by supporting the local schools in Southern Chesterfield County.
 Members understand that the key to success is education and that it is the responsibility of citizens to help all children receive a quality education.
 Through the many outreach activities, projects, and scholarships, steps have been taken to ensure that area children take advantage of every opportunity to achieve academically.